 Kazaviti, perhaps the most beautiful and the quaintest village in Thassos, lies 7 km away from Skala Prinou.
 The traditional houses are made of stone and the roofs are made of schist.
 In the last few years, the old houses have been restored and preserved by their owners.
-The place is well known for the delicious meat you can taste in the traditional restaurant under the plane trees.
+The place is well known for its gastronomy – it offers delicious meat you can taste in the traditional restaurant under the plane trees.

 Panagia is a picturesque village located in the northeast part of the island.
 The traditional architecture of the houses is maintained: the roofs are made of schist and the small balconies are made of wood.
-The village attracts a large number of tourists who stroll in the alleys exploring the various shops and celebrate with the locals the Feast of the Dormition on the 15th of August.
+The village attracts a large number of tourists who stroll in the alleys exploring the various shops and celebrate with the locals the Feast of the Dormition on the 15th of August, a true Greek experience!

 Theologos was the capital of the island during the Ottoman era.
 The first records in manuscripts for the existence of the thorp date back to 1287.
 Today, Theologos maintains a lot of its tradition and culture.
 The village is also well known for its cuisine and especially for its lamb skewers you can enjoy in one of the traditional taverns – if you love local gastronomy, this is a must-visit.

 If you want to experience Greek culture, then the ancient theatre should be on your list.
 It was constructed in a natural cavity of the hill overlooking Limenas town.
 The first excavation took place in 1921 by a French Archaeological School revealing the exceptional setting.
 The forefront was built by marble at the beginning of the 3rd century B.C.
 The spectator has the privilege of having a panoramic view of the harbour as the stage background!

 The Archaeological Museum is accommodated in a restored building of 1935 in Limenas.
 In an exhibition of 1700 objects, you can admire collections from the 7th century B.C. to the 7th century A.D.
 There are samples of ceramics, sculpture, coins, inscription and statues.
 One of the exhibits, Kouros, stands out in a height of 3.5 m, along with the statues of Adrianos and Pegasus.